 My time is valuable.
 At some point I’ll be dead.
 (Thanks, Steve Jobs, for reminding me.)
 Therefore, my time is the most precious currency I own.
 This raises the question, „what do I want to do with my time?“ Some might suggest, „if I’ll get paid for it, I’ll even do work I don’t like.“ Question is, how long will I be happy with how I spend my time?
 Of course, sometimes I can’t choose, but in general, it must be my choice whether I invest my time in something or not.

 When I finish something, I’ll receive a shot of dopamine.
-Nothing is worse than going into the weekend and not having finished something that is important to me.
-Any meeting on a Friday afternoon will result in afterthoughts, which will haunt me during the weekend.
+Nothing is worse for me than going into the weekend and not having finished something that is important to me.
+Any meeting on a Friday afternoon will result in afterthoughts, which I will regurgitate during the weekend.
 I’ll block my Friday afternoons to finish my tasks, not to receive new tasks in meetings and discussions.

 Stop endless discussions or walk away from them